joe-gutman/personal-assistant-desktop-server/README.md

 # Personal Life Assistant – Backend Server [WIP]

-Backend server for the Personal AI Voice Assistant.
+Backend server for the Personal AI Voice Assistant

 Handles all core functionality including task and schedule management, voice processing, and real-time communication with the frontend.